Last updated June 18, 2026

 Creating ⬢ psql-migration-from-azure... done

-Create the Heroku Postgres Add-on
+Provision a Heroku Postgres Add-on

-After creating your Heroku app, add the Heroku Postgres add-on with an appropriate plan.
-Based on the database information from Get Your Database Size, we use the Essential-1 Postgres plan.
+Based on the database information from Check Your Database Size, we use the essential-1 Heroku Postgres plan.

 $ heroku addons:create \